reeddunkle/reeddunkle.github.io/_posts/2016-05-04-Python-List-Comprehension.md

 [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```

-In English, this reads a bit like this:
+In English, this reads a bit like:

 - Set `squares2` to a list
 - Fill it with `x**2` for every x in the range of 0 to 9